Australian east coast low: Characterisation

 Explosive cyclogenesis is seen on average just once per year, but these storms cause significant wind and flood damage when they occur.
 East Coast Lows by and large have shorter lifespans than Tropical Cyclones, lasting only a few days.
 Australian east coast cyclones vary in size from mesoscale, around 10–100 km, to synoptic scale, approximately 100–1000 km.
 Cold core cyclones are more predominant in the southern parts of the ECL region during the cool season, while hybrid cyclones are more regular closer to the tropics, particularly in the warm season.

 Australian east coast cyclones, although variable in size and intensity, are typically characterised by widespread heavy rainfall.
 Rain associated damages attributed to east coast cyclones are estimated in millions to tens of million dollars annually and are a major contributor to the total weather-associated insurance losses for all of Australia.
 Seven per cent of all major Australian disasters since 1967 can be directly attributed to east coast cyclones.

 ECLs are the cause of more than 25% of yearly rainfall and more than 60% of days with mass coastal flooding or significant dam influxes.
+A Tasman Low is an offshore low that occurs around 200 km away from the coast which can cause light to moderate rainfall and gusty winds, although its effect is insignificant compared to that of an east coast low.